Cessna Citation CJ3

 The Cessna Citation CJ3 has been a great commercial success for the aircraft builders at Textron Aviation, with over 500 produced.
 Cessna's entire line of Citation CJ light jets is firmly established in the market and has steadily gained new fans over the years.
 The Citation CJ3 remains a popular purchase and charter option with private and corporate customers alike.

-A Cessna Citation CJ3 at the airport
+A Cessna Citation CJ3 at the airport.

 One of the most successful light jets: A Cessna Citation CJ3 at the airport